 As well as the 5 games that are available on the disc, there is a challenges option from the main menu which you can try any time you like unlike nowadays when a lot of the games reward you for doing things during the game.

 It’s not an amazing extra but just something to add something else to the game.
 One of the first ones is beating your enemy ‘blind’, which means you can’t see how much time or health you have left.
 As I say, they’re nothing amazing, more gimmicky than anything else.

 But they aren’t for nothing, as on completion of the challenges, you will unlock extra features such as artwork and the soundtracks for all the KOF games.

-There’s also a power up move that can be done by all the characters.
+There’s also a power-up move that can be done by all the characters.
 All you need to do is press both light and strong punches and kick buttons at the same time, and your power bar will fill up at the bottom of the screen.
-Once this is done, your fighters will attack harder and take your opponents health down quicker.
-But this doesn’t last forever, so keep on eye on it.
+Once this is done, your fighters will attack harder and take your opponent’s health down quicker.
+However, this doesn’t last forever, so keep on eye on it.

 If you feel you’re finding it hard, then there is a training option available.
 Just choose which version of KOF you want to play and then there will be the option to play the Arcade Mode (which is the normal mode of the game), or the training mode so you can practice with whichever team/characters you fancy.